 Tips, Tricks, and Variations

-Another variation to the recipe is to use ground chicken or pork.
+- Use ground chicken or pork.
 Turkey would be delicious as well.
-You could also use vegetable protein in place of the ground beef for a meatless sloppy joe.
+You could also use vegetable protein in place of ground beef for a meatless sloppy joe.

 If you have any sloppy joe leftover, you can store it in the refrigerator in an airtight container for up to 3 days.
-Here are a few options you can use the sloppy joes for (besides in a hamburger bun):
+Reheat in the microwave or on the stovetop.

 More Delicious Sandwiches